leorrusso/powerfx-vscode-extension/README.md

 	1. Clone the repository and open it in Visual Studio Code.
 	2. Press F5 to run the extension in the Extension Development Host for testing.

-Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, feel free to open an issue or create a pull request on the GitHub repository.

 License

 This extension is licensed under the MIT License.